aansh-afk/cli-agent-benchmark/docs/cli-agent-benchmark-prompt.md

 # CLI Agent Coder Benchmark

+## Overview
+This benchmark tests an AI agent's ability to work with a multi-file codebase, fix bugs, implement features, and research solutions using internet resources.
+The benchmark evaluates both coding skills and the ability to find and apply current best practices from documentation.

 ## Project Setup
 You'll be working with a multi-file Express.js REST API for a todo application.
 The codebase is distributed across multiple files with several intentional issues and missing features.
 You'll need to explore the codebase, understand its structure, and make improvements.